Squidly1408/Journals-Term-1-2024/week_2/Readme.md

 All this is good feedback however it brings up changes I need to make on my portfolio, I need to re-link all the external links like link to my autobiography and such.
 To do this I will need to open my code in the IDE (Intergrated Devlopment Enviroment) and then I will need find the files in my Onedrive and if they arnt in my Onedrive I need to add them to a section where they won't be deleted again.

+I Have just implemented these changes then uploaded them to My Github Pages.

 [![back to main](https://raw.githubusercontent.com/Squidly1408/Journals-Term-1-2024/main/Back%20to%20Main.png)](https://github.com/Squidly1408/Journals-Term-1-2024/blob/main/Readme.md)